What are heavy metals?

 Where do heavy metals come from?

 Heavy metals are found everywhere in our environment.
-They can occur naturally in the soil, but their concentrations have increased significantly due to industrial processes, mining, agricultural activities, and the combustion of fossil fuels.
-Heavy metals enter our bodies through the air, water, and food and can also be deposited on our skin when we come into contact with contaminated air, water, or products.
+They can occur naturally in the soil, but their concentrations have increased significantly due to industrial processes, mining, agricultural activities, and the burning of fossil fuels.
+Heavy metals enter our bodies through the air, water, and food, and can also accumulate on our skin when we come into contact with contaminated air, water, or products.

 Effects of heavy metals on the skin